 A practical application of this 2 to 1 turns ratio would be a 480 to 240 voltage step down.
 Note that if the input were 440 volts then the output would be 220 volts.
 The ratio between input and output voltage will stay constant.
 Transformers should not be operated at voltages higher than the nameplate rating, but may be operated at lower voltages than rated.
 Because of this it is possible to do some non-standard applications using standard transformers.

-Single phase step down transformers 1 kva and larger may also be reverse connected to step-down or step-up voltages.
-(Note: when it comes to single phase step up or sing phase step down transformers, sized less than 1 KVA, they should not be reverse connected because the secondary transformer windings have additional turns to overcome a voltage drop when the load is applied.
-If reverse connected, the output voltage will be less than desired.)
+A Single phase transformer like this, 1 kva and larger, may also be reverse connected to step-down or step-up voltages.
+(Note: A single phase step up or step down transformer sized less than 1 KVA should not be reverse connected because the secondary windings have additional turns to overcome a voltage drop when the load is applied.
+If reverse connected, the output voltage will be less than desired.